0-5-blood-prince/code-llm/cpu-inference/README.md

 They are the following
 * Vanilla - running torch-cpu
 * pytorch-cpu jit traced model
-* Using a GGML model format for efficient inference
+* Using a GGML model format for efficient inference, further we use quantization to reduce the memory footprint and inference speed.

 Model: Starcoder2 7B Code generation model
-Frameoworks and libraries used: pytorch, huggingface and llama.cpp
+Frameoworks and libraries used: pytorch, hugging face and llama.cpp

 Optmization metric: Inference Speed